home

 So let’s rewrite the rules.

-Somewhere along the way, the words “formal” and “traditional” got blurred.
+Somewhere along the way, “formal” and “forgettable” got conflated.
 And that’s how we ended up with ballrooms that feel like conference centers with slightly nicer linens.
 Safe.
 Predictable.
-Forgettable
+Boring in the worst possible way.

-Because when you lean into a black tie wedding the Wildflower way, you’re not just cranking up the rules—you’re cranking up the resonance.
-Formal might mean a navy suit at a 4 p.m. wedding.
+Because when you lean into a black tie wedding the Wildflower way, you’re not just cranking up the dress code.
+You’re cranking up the resonance.
+Formal might mean a navy suit at a 4pm garden ceremony.
 But black tie?
-That’s a tux, a floor-length gown, and an evening start time that says: this is an event.
+That’s a tux, a floor-length gown, an evening start time, and an atmosphere that tells guests from the moment they walk in: this is an event.
+Show up accordingly.

 The Fashion Moment